👨💻 Parse HTML and Text Documents Using API

-In this article we'll see how to parse HTML and TXT documents using Parsio API.
+In this article, we’ll see how to parse HTML and TXT documents using the Parsio API.

 Authentication